cardano-scaling/hydra/docs/monthly/2023-08-monthly.md

 #### New API endpoints

 This release also includes several additions to the Hydra API.
-We added the [/cardano-transation endpoint](https://github.com/input-output-hk/hydra/pull/1001) to submit a transaction to the L1 network.
-This feature improves developer experience as hydra clients do not need a direct chain access (e.g. connect to `cardano-node`) to be able to submit transactions.
+We added the [/cardano-transaction endpoint](https://github.com/input-output-hk/hydra/pull/1001) to submit a transaction to the layer 1 network.
+This feature improves developer experience as Hydra clients do not need direct chain access (eg, connect to `cardano-node`) to be able to submit transactions.

 The other new [/protocol-parameters